-- Confidence, featuring modules on Self-Esteem, Self-Care, and Self-Advocacy;
+- Confidence, featuring modules on Self-Esteem, Self-Care, and Self-Advocacy

-- Health, with modules on Fitness, Nutrition, and
+- Health, with modules on Fitness, Nutrition

 - Safety; and Whole Self, offering modules on Communication Skills, Career Skills, and Special Interests.

 They also gain a wealth of new knowledge – from how to prepare for a job interview and how to communicate effectively with a supervisor, to how to handle stressful work situations.
-GiGi Academy is an intensive twelve-week program which meets for 4 ¼ hours three times per week.
+GiGi University is an intensive twelve-week program which meets for 4 ¼ hours three times per week.

 Hugs & Mugs

 GiGi University graduates receive a certificate of achievement, a personalized resume highlighting their unique skills and abilities.
 Graduates then move on to our second program, “Hugs & Mugs”.

 The “Hugs & Mugs” Career Training Program is a retail café and gift shop run by adult mentors with Down syndrome and program support staff.
 The eighteen-week career training program places GiGi University graduates as “interns” at Hugs & Mugs, which sells specialty coffee and gelato, as well as personalized gifts including water bottles, cell phone cases, travel mugs, and more.